PyCQA/redbaron/docs/nodes_reference.rst

 ListArgumentNode
 ================

-A node representing a "start argument" in a function call **or** definition.
+A node representing a "star argument" in a function call **or** definition.

 .. ipython:: python